 The Section 508 of the Rehabilitation Act (29 U.S.C. § 794d), in USA requires federal departments or agencies to make their information technology systems and digital content accessible to people with disabilities.
 There is an exception to this rule, when meeting such standards places an undue burden on the agency.
 The agency is then required to provide the digital content through alternative accessible means.

-How do I Make a Video 508 Compliant?
+How do I Make a Video 508 Compliant and Meet Accessible Standards?

 To make videos Section 508 compliant and accessible to all, make sure to: